 Her favourite boutiques at the port have since become trendy hotspots for discerning visitors to gather in throughout the day.

 Likewise, Club 55 – a restaurant on the iconic Pampelone beachfront where the crew of And God Created Women dined – is now a trendy yet low-key hangout for A-listers and locals alike.

-St Tropez certainly continues to be in vogue among the jet set, with a seemingly immortal status as one of the most in-demand superyacht hotspots.
+St Tropez certainly continues to be in vogue among the SuperyachtSet, with a seemingly immortal status as one of the most in-demand yachting hotspots on the planet.